William Foran: Government career

-Mr. Foran served as the secretary for the Board of Civil Service Examiners for the Government of Canada from 1896 to 1908.
-In 1908 the Board was re-organized and Mr. Foran was the founding secretary of the Civil Service Commission, (CSC) the branch of government in charge of civil service appointments through competitive examinations.
+Foran served as the secretary for the Board of Civil Service Examiners for the Government of Canada from 1896 to 1908.
+In 1908 the Board was re-organized and Foran was the founding secretary of the Civil Service Commission (CSC), the branch of government in charge of civil service appointments through competitive examinations.
 That same year, he was elected to Ottawa City Council, representing St. George's Ward.
 He served for over 30 years in the post, and was responsible for negotiations between the CSC and parliament over civil service reform in the Civil Service Act of 1918.

 In 1915 he was elected vice-president of the Civil Service Assembly of the United States and Canada, and in the following year became its president.
 The Assembly during those years served as a medium for the spread of ideas of civil service reform and scientific management.
 He was secretary of the CSC until 1939, when he retired.